openKolibri/halo-90/readme.md

 | SWIM | Programing interface             |

 ### Case
 The case is designed in CAD and made to house two earrings (with or without batteries inserted) as well as two additional batteries.
-This allows for approximately 24 hours of runtime available and organized.
+This allows for at least 36 hours of runtime available and organized.
 The earring case consists of two pieces held together with magnets.
 All of the edges are filleted and the closed case is comfortable when held.
 One corner is chamfered which makes it easier to align both pieces together in the correct orientation, and the magnets are oriented to resist trying to close it whenever the directionality does not match.
 This provides a very satisfying tactile click when they align and close.
-The cavities inside the case hold all components securely so that they dont rattle.
+The cavities inside the case hold all components securely so that they do not rattle.
 The earrings display beautifully when the case is opened.

 ![caseRender]

 #### FDM Printed
 The first sets of cases are made of 3D printed PLA plastic.
 The top and bottom have bold contrasting colors that uniquely identify the brand.
-They are printed with a 20% gyroid infill and at 200um layer height.
-The 3D models need to be scaled up to 100.2% to account for PLA shrinkage.
+They are printed with a `20%` gyroid infill and at `200 um` layer height.
+The 3D models need to be scaled up to `100.2%` to account for PLA shrinkage.

 ![caseFDM]